If I look at the mass, I will never act. If I look at the one, I will.

 Mother Teresa said that.
 The message continues to resonate, as does her mission—even while similar-minded movements struggle to get off the ground.

 On May 25, 1961, President John F. Kennedy issued a call to the nation.
 He invited us to “land a man on the moon” by the end of the decade.
 What he didn’t say: “Let’s accelerate our space program.”
 Worth noting?
 Maybe.

 Why do some ideas survive, while others die?

 In their bestselling business book, Made to Stick, Chip and Dan Heath answer this question incisively.
-Here are their 6 cornerstones of a “sticky” idea—and a few reasons why all marketers should live by this checklist for success.
+Here are their six cornerstones of a “sticky” idea—and a few reasons why all marketers should live by this checklist for success.

 Every story has a villain—and in Made to Stick, it’s the “Curse of Knowledge.”
 You know the ins and outs of your business.
 Your audience, on the other hand, does not.
-So skip the jargon and say what you mean—as crisply and concisely as possible.
+So skip the jargon and say what you mean—as concisely as possible.

 Herb Kelleher, the longest-serving CEO of Southwest Airlines, could have communicated a mission of “maximizing shareholder value.”
 Instead, he declared that Southwest would be “the low-fare airline.”
 Consider the following quote by Kelleher, as seen in the Heath brothers’ book:

 “We are the low-fare airline.
 Once you understand that fact, you can make any decision about this company’s future…

 Here’s an example.
 Tracy from marketing comes into your office.
 She says her surveys indicate that passengers might enjoy a light entrée on the Houston to Las Vegas flight.
 All we offer is peanuts, and she thinks a nice chicken Caesar salad would be popular.
 What do you say?